 Advice from the University for students in private accommodation can be found here

-Further information can be found in the guidance released by the Welsh Government for tenants, including collection of items from rented properties, can be found here
+Advice released from the Welsh Government for tenants, including information on the collection of items from rented properties, can be found here

 If you are facing significant difficulties, you are encouraged to seek advice from Shelter Cymru, Citizens Advice or Student Services Finance team email@example.com